-B. Inability to remember personal information, for everyday events or traumatic events, which are
+B. Inability to remember personal information, for everyday events or traumatic events, which are inconsistent with ordinary forgetfulness.

 C. Causes distress that is clinically important or weakens function in the social, occupational or other important areas.

 D. This disorder is not considered a normal or accepted part of religious culture or practice and does not constitute a direct physiological result of substance use (c / unconsciousness or chaotic behavior due to alcohol) or a general medical condition.